lee-kode/training_notes/PSM-1.md

 # Scrum Team
 * Scrum Master, Product Owner, Development Team members.
+* No other roles than 3 mentioned.
+* There is no "project manager" role.
+Those responsibilities are shared.
 * Team is self-organised.
 Manages own efforts.
 * Scrum master does _not_ manage the team.
 * Cross-functional - team members can typically do more than one role.